welkineins/programming-list/cpp-list.md

 - [libevent](http://libevent.org/) - The libevent API provides a mechanism to execute a callback function when a specific event occurs on a file descriptor or after a timeout has been reached.
 Furthermore, libevent also support callbacks due to signals or regular timeouts.
 - [libuv](http://libuv.org/) - libuv is a multi-platform support library with a focus on asynchronous I/O.

+### Cross Language Binding
+- [Djinni](https://github.com/dropbox/djinni) - Djinni is a tool for generating cross-language type declarations and interface bindings.
+It's designed to connect C++ with either Java or Objective-C. Python support is available in an experimental version on the python branch.

 ### Concurrent Library
 - [CDS](http://libcds.sourceforge.net/) - CDS is a C++ template library of lock-free and fine-grained algorithms.
 It contains a collection of concurrent data structure implementations.